KevinMarquette/kevinmarquette.github.io/_draft/idea ghrekin part2.md

 # Tags

-Ghrekin also has tag support at the feature and scenario level.
-You place them at the line above the scenario on one line and prefix them with the `@` sign.
+Ghrekin has tag support at the feature and scenario level.
+You place them at the line above the scenario or feature on one line and prefix them with the `@` sign.

     @Functions @Milestone
     Scenario: basic feature support
         Given we have public functions
         Then we have a node function

-Then we can run those the scenarios that have the tag '@Functions' like this.
+Then we can run those the scenarios that have the tag `@Functions` like this.

     Invoke-Gherkin -Tag Functions